abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 The objective of the AZ-900: Microsoft Azure Fundamentals lab is to provide participants with a foundational understanding of cloud concepts and Microsoft Azure services.
 By the end of the workshop, attendees will have practical experience in using key Azure services, including virtual machines, storage, networking, and databases, while gaining insights into Azure’s pricing, governance, and security features.
 This hands-on experience is designed to empower participants to leverage Azure for building, managing, and deploying cloud applications and services, enabling them to make informed decisions and drive innovation within their organizations.

-- **Create a virtual machine in the portal:** Enable users to efficiently create and connect to virtual machines in the cloud, streamlining the setup of web hosting environments.
+- **Create a Virtual Machine in the portal:** Enable users to efficiently create and connect to virtual machines in the cloud, streamlining the setup of web hosting environments.
 Empower teams to host and manage basic websites with ease, directly on their new cloud VM.

 - **Create a Web App:** Guide users to create and test a cloud-based web app, ensuring they can deploy and verify its functionality.
 This equips them with core skills in cloud-based web deployment and testing.

 - **Deploy Azure Container Instances:** Enable users to create and verify a container instance deployment in the cloud, providing foundational skills in containerized application setup and deployment validation.

-- **Create blob storage:** Enable users to create and manage cloud storage accounts, simplifying data storage and access.
+- **Create Blob storage:** Enable users to create and manage cloud storage accounts, simplifying data storage and access.
 Empower teams to work with blob storage and monitor account performance for optimal data management and security.

 - **Create a SQL database:** Enable users to efficiently create and configure databases, streamlining data storage and management.
 Empower teams to test database functionality, ensuring proper setup and performance for reliable data operations.